Carmanah Walbran Provincial Park

 Hanging Garden Tree

-For about a third or so of the path, hikers are treated to a boardwalk that elevates above the forest floor.
+For about a third of the path, hikers are treated to a boardwalk that elevates above the forest floor.
 After the boardwalk ends, however, the trail drops into the muddy surface where a wet, sticky adventure begins.
 Because it requires boat or kayak access, the trail sees far fewer tourists than other hikes around Tofino.
-This enhances the experience as the trail maintains its primitive, remote feel.
+This enhances the experience, as the trail maintains its primitive, remote feel.

 Despite its short length, I recommend taking time exploring this island.
 At least a solid half-day is required to immerse oneself in the character of this ancient, old-growth forest.
-This place is truly magical and we have advocates from the First Nations community to thank for preserving it.
+This place is truly magical, and we have advocates from the First Nations community to thank for preserving it.

 Poster Tree / Tree of Life